Lagrang3/SISSA-Parallel_FFT/solution/README.md

 or modular integers (Number Theoretical Fourier Transform: http://mathworld.wolfram.com/NumberTheoreticTransform.html) or even non-commutative objects like matrices eg. `complex<matrix>`.

 - Unit tests to check the validity of the the FT implementations are provided.

+- Added a wrapper for FFTW3.
+In the unit test suite the most extreme case asks to compute one forward and one backward Fourier transform on a complex array of *N=10^6* elements.
+This task is performed in 3.23 seconds using the `FFT_Iterative`, compared to 2.58 seconds employed by `FFTW3` (the FFTW wrapper).